Monika Štube

 Monika Estere Štube (born 15 September 1999) is a Latvian footballer who plays as a midfielder for FA Women's National League Division One North club Bradford City.
 She has previously played for Sieviešu Futbola Līga club Talsu NSS and the Latvia women's national team.

 Club career

 While living in West Yorkshire, England, Štube has represented Leeds United, Guiseley Vixens and Bradford City.

 International career

-In September 2021, incoming national team coach Romāns Kvačovs invited Štube to his first training camp.
+After four years, in September 2021, incoming national team coach Romāns Kvačovs invited Štube to his first training camp.
 She turned down the call-up for personal reasons.